You’re spoiled for choice if you’re looking for international concerts in Japan this year.

 Tickets

-At the time of writing, only tickets for the Osaka (April 19) and newly announced Tokyo (April 25) shows were still available.
-The Osaka show has A, S, and SS seats available, and the final show at the Budokan has four ticket categories, with both shows ranging in price from ¥19,000 to ¥50,000 VIP packages are also available for the Budokan performance on the 25th.
+At the time of updating, only the newly announced Tokyo (April 22—25) shows were still available.
+The Budokan shows have four ticket categories ranging in price from ¥19,000 to ¥50,000.
+VIP packages are also available.

 The Offspring